inbo/tutorials/content/articles/spatial_mgrs/index.md

 ## Criticisms about the MGRS

-Criticisms about the MGRS can be found.
-This mainly has to do with the complexity of the system itself.
+Criticisms about the MGRS are mainly related to the complexity of the system itself.

 - The geocoding system is quite excentric compared to CRSs, especially in current times where computing power is available and handling long numeric coordinates is automated and mathematically simpler.
 - The complexity may be a source of mistakes.
-A reknowned geodesist has advocated on the PROJ mailing list to not use the MGRS outside of the United States.
+A renowned geodesist has advocated on the PROJ mailing list to not use the MGRS outside of the United States.